appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ### Data

-#### Table data `Array<Object>`
+#### Table data `array<object>`

 <dd>

-The **Table data** property allows you to connect the Table widget to your database.
+The **Table data** property allows you to connect the Table widget to your datasource.
 By clicking on "**Connect data**," you can connect to your query or select a datasource.
 Appsmith then generates queries and binds them to the Table widget.
 This enables Server-side pagination, search capability, and support for editing and adding new rows.

 :::note
 Currently, this feature is compatible with PostgreSQL and MongoDB datasources.
+If you have a different datasource, you can use **JS** and bind the data manually using mustache syntax `{{ }}`.
 :::

 <figure>